datatrail-jhu/00_intro/manuscript/04_other_accounts.md

 c) a message board where you post questions you have.
 D) a free programming language for statistical computing and graphing.

-{words: 1}
-?
-Please enter your LinkedIn username.

-!
-Answers could vary

-{words: 1}
-?
-Please enter your Twitter username.

-!
-Answers could vary

-{words: 1}
-?
-Please enter your Slack username.

-!
-Answers could vary

-{words: 1}
-?
-Please enter your rstudio.cloud username if you did not sign in with Google.
-If you did sign in with Google, enter your Google username.

-!
-Answers could vary

-{words: 1}
-?
-Please enter your DataCamp username if you did not sign in with Google.
-If you did sign in with Google, enter your Google username.

-!
-Answers could vary

-{words: 1}
-?
-Please enter your GitHub username.

-!
-Answers could vary

 {/quiz}